-Treating coworkers with respect is an essential aspect of fostering a positive and productive work environment.
-Respect is defined as a deep admiration for someone’s abilities, qualities, or achievements.
+Respecting coworkers is an essential aspect of fostering a positive and productive work environment.

-When coworkers are treated with respect, it creates a harmonious atmosphere, enhances teamwork, boosts morale, and ultimately leads to increased productivity and job satisfaction.
+When toxic coworkers are treated with respect, it creates a harmonious atmosphere, enhances teamwork, boosts morale, and ultimately leads to increased productivity and job satisfaction.

 Why Respect for Coworkers Matters in the Workplace